mcseemz/openexpo/README.md

 1. Create and upload logo in publicly accessible resource, so it can be used in email templates.
 Patch them up accordingly in `lambdas/templates`.
 Reupload templates if required.
 2. Templates are also in `lambdas/Cognito/resources`, those are used for registration.
 Patch them for a logo.
 3. Update social networ links (search for `twitter` in the code)
+4. If required, create auth domain in Cognito to manage external authentication (e.g. via LinkedIn).
+You should use AWS managed certificate for your domain.

 ### Elasticseach deployment
 1. Currently, ES is not used in lambdas as we have `tex-es-endpoint` reference disabled.